 The Comedians of the King: Opéra Comique and the Bourbon Monarchy on the Eve of Revolution by Julia Doe.
 How comic theater was folded into the royal propaganda machine.

 Louis XVI: The Silent King by John Hardman.
 The author believes that, contrary to popular belief, Louis was not stupid and passive, but shy and hampered by tradition.

 The King's Trial: Louis XVI Vs. the French Revolution by David P. Jordan.

 Louis XVI and the French Revolution, 1789-1792 by Ambrogio A. Caiani.
-How the king's domestic activities in Paris became an essential factor in the people's alienation from the new constitutional monarchy.
+How the king's domestic activities in Paris helped cause the people's alienation from the new constitutional monarchy.

 When the King Took Flight by Timothy Tackett.
 On a June night in 1791, King Louis XVI and Marie Antoinette fled Paris in disguise, hoping to escape the mounting turmoil of the French Revolution.
 This is the story of events before and after their escape, arrest, and execution.

 Marie Antoinette's Darkest Days: Prisoner No. 280 in the Conciergerie by Will Bashor.
 The final days of the prisoner registered as Widow Capet, a time that was a cruel mixture of grandeur, humiliation, and terror.

 Marie-Thérèse: The Fate of Marie Antoinette's Daughter by Susan Nagel.
 Was the real Marie-Thérèse spirited away to a remote castle while an imposter played her role on the political stage of Europe?
 Using handwriting samples, DNA, and family letters, Nagel solves the mystery.